Bible Institute

 Read below, to view the current curriculum!

-The Spring 2024 quarter will feature 2 Chronicles (Part II).
-It is an interactive study of the book of 2 Chronicles 17:3–34:31 and has practical help for any Christian.
+The Spring 2025 quarter will feature Hebrews (Part III).
+It is an interactive study of the book of of Hebrews 10:1-13:25 and has practical help for any Christian.

 Class Highlights

 This class shows us important attributes of God.
 It will help us as Christians to grow spiritually as we learn more about our Creator and ourselves and applies many Bible principles to our lives today.
-We don’t just learn messianic history but also how the events of it relate to the Messiah.
 If you want to be discipled, this class will do that.
 There are no prerequisite requirements to take this class.

 Class Start Date